GYG-be/gyg-be.github.io/_posts/2024-03-10-drive-toward-perfection.md

 ---
 layout: post
 title:  "Understanding and Celebrating My Creator's Will"
-date:   2024-03-09 4:30:00
+date:   2024-03-10 4:30:00
 categories: template
 ---

-*My ONLY purpose in life is to understand and celebrate my Creator's will.*
+*My ONLY purpose in life is to understand my life in the context of my Creator's will and to CELEBRATE each moment cognizant of that understanding.*

 It's worth repeating, over and OVER ... with extra EMPHASIS ... *because I really do mean this, even though my [bad] habits might indicate otherwise*.

-**My ONLY purpose in life is to understand and celebrate my Creator's will.**
+**My ONLY purpose in life is to understand my life in the context of my Creator's will and to CELEBRATE each moment cognizant of that understanding.**

 The degree to which I should care about anything else is a derivative of my desire to know and understand my Creator's will.
 I do get distracted by other things, but those other distractions cause me to become MISERABLE.